Chapter 13: Travelers

 “The contacts I’ve built up give me a greater chance of finding your sister.
 I cannot let them go.
 I will find her, no matter the cost or how long it takes.
 If that means being Tomas, so be it.
 If it means working with Licht Gegen, so be it.
-Yet, seeking your sister is not all that I have done and am doing.
-It is complex beyond what you can imagine.
+Yet, seeking your sister is not all that I’m doing.
+It’s complex beyond imagining.
 But, to give you an idea, I know far more about what is happening in Lorness and High Castle than anyone but a Royal Minister.
 There are one or two of them working quietly with us.
 I’ve been shocked to speak to them and find myself the better informed.”

 “I… I’d never have… that is…” David looked down, shaking his head.

 “What else would you have me do?
-What were my alternatives?
 Other’s may be called to wring their hands and pray, leaving everything in J’shua’s hands.
-But my hands are able, my mind is clear, and my need to act undeniable.”
+But my hands are able, my mind is clear, and my need to act is undeniable.
+What were my alternatives?”

 “I…” David wrung his hands.